University of Missouri Columbia

 - Social Media

-The University of Missouri Columbia (MU, UMC or Mizzou) is recognized as one of the most comprehensive schools in the United States.
-The University offers a choice of 250 accredited academic programs at the undergraduate and graduate levels.
+The University of Missouri Columbia (MU, or Mizzou) is recognized as one of the most comprehensive schools in the United States.
+The University offers a choice of over 300 accredited academic programs at the undergraduate and graduate levels.

 Conditional acceptance to most undergraduate and some graduate programs is available to well-qualified applicants not able to meet the University's TOEFL requirement; final admission is granted upon meeting the English requirement.
-For most undergraduate programs, a good recommendation from the Intensive English Program can substitute for the required minimum TOEFL score of 61 iBT.
+Students are eligible to join AIM (Academic Integration @ Mizzou) with English proficiency scores of 61 (TOEFL) or 6.0 (IELTS).
+Students are fully admitted with English scores of 79 (TOEFL) or 6.5 (IELTS).
+Students can also enter the university upon completion of the Intensive English Program.

 The Intensive English Program (IEP)

 The IEP, established in 1978, offers English language instruction to internationals wishing to improve their English skills for academic, personal or professional reasons.
-Admission is available to all applicants who are at least 17 years old and have graduated from high school.
+Admission is available to all applicants who have graduated from high school.

 - Small classes and individualized attention